monk-io/docs/docs/get-started/acc-and-auth.md

 :::warning

-Choose a strong password to secure your Monk account.
+Choose a strong password to secure your MonkOS account.
 We recommend passwords longer than 12 characters.

 :::

 ## Log In

-While using Monk tools, you will be asked to log in while performing various actions.
+While using MonkOS tools, you will be asked to log in while performing various actions.
 In order to log in permanently, do the following:

     monk login